robertwenner/comics/doc/social.md

         "english": "Because I can!",
         "deutsch": "Weil ich's kann!"
     },
+    "hashtags": {
+        "#homebrewing"
+    },
     "twitter": {
-        "english": [ "#beer", "#brewing" ],
+        "english": [ "@brewery" ],
-        "deutsch": [ "#Bier", "#brauen" ]
+        "deutsch": [ "@person" ]
     }
 }
 ```

 This will be tweeted in English as "Brewing my own beer!
-Because I can! #beer #brewing"
+Because I
-and in German as "Ich braue mein eigenes Bier!
-Weil ich's kann! #Bier #brauen".
+can! #homebrewing @brewery" and in German as "Ich braue mein eigenes
+Bier!
+Weil ich's kann! #homebrewing @person".